Manolo Sanchez (valet): Post-presidency

 By 1980, after nearly two decades serving the Nixons, Manolo Sanchez retired with his wife, Fina, and returned to Spain.

 Personal life

 Sanchez was naturalized a U.S. citizen in 1968; Nixon sponsored his application, attended the ceremony, and took the oath of allegiance with him.
 Sanchez married his wife, Fina, in Spain.

-In popular culture
+Little is known about Sanchez after his return to Spain.
+A 2019 article from the newspaper Faro de Vigo reports that his wife, Fina, died in the 1990s, and he died several years later, after the turn of the 21st century.

-In the 1995 film Nixon, Sanchez is portrayed by Tony Plana.
-During one scene in the film, Nixon asks Sanchez what he thinks of John F. Kennedy, to which Sanchez replies "he made me see the stars".
-In a subsequent interview, Oliver Stone explained that the quote was actually attributed to Robert McNamara and that he assigned it to Sanchez in the film as a joke; Sanchez was known to have intensely disliked Kennedy.
+Portrayals

-In the 2008 film Frost/Nixon, Sanchez was portrayed by Eloy Casados.
+Sanchez was played by Tony Plana in Oliver Stone's Nixon, and Eloy Casados in Ron Howard’s Frost/Nixon.